 If your child has a feeding disorder, you know that mealtime can be difficult.
 And not just “why won’t they eat their vegetables?” difficult, but “how can I get them to come to the table at all?” difficult.
 Fortunately, there are plenty of solutions for even the most severe feeding disorders.

-Below, our MeBe Speech and Language Pathologists (SLPs) and Board Certified Behavior Analysts (BCBAs) have shared their 15 favorite tips for making eating easier, based on:
+Below, our MeBe Speech and Language Pathologists (SLPs), Occupational Therapists (OTs), and Board Certified Behavior Analysts (BCBAs) have shared their 15 favorite tips for making eating easier for kids, based on:

 - Abundant research and experience in Applied Behavior Analysis